6 Ways to Travel More Sustainably

-From an environmental standpoint, staying home and never going on holiday again would undeniably be the best option for the planet.
+From an environmental standpoint, staying home and never going on holiday again would arguably be the best option for the planet.
 But when it comes to living sustainably, we must continue to do just that: live.
 Obviously travel is more challenging than ever right now, but exploring our planet is one of life’s great pleasures, and while no travel is completely environmentally friendly, we can all plan our trips more conscientiously, and with best eco-travel practices in mind.
-Here’s our guide to how to travel more sustainably…
+Here’s our guide on how to travel more sustainably…

 6 Ways to Travel More Sustainably